luz-ojeda/cook-web/README.md

 Svelte web application that lets users manage and retrieve cooking recipes.
 Uses [cook-api](https://github.com/luz-ojeda/cook-api) as the backend.

+A deployed version of the full stack web application can be found [here](https://cook-web-weathered-thunder-7639.fly.dev/)

 ## Features

 - Recipe Management: Create, Read, Update, and Delete (CRUD) operations for recipes.